carolbpr/liri-node-app/README.md

 - For spotifySearch() the parameter is the song on search, however is a song is not typed in then by default will bring the info for "The Sign".
 After function is finished the log file is updated.

-- For onmb() the parameter is the artist (or band) on search and get the information through axious, after finished with the function the log file is updated.
+- For onmb() the parameter is the movie on search and if a movie is not typed in they by default will bring the infor for "Mr. Nobody".
+The function get the information through axious, after finished with the function the log file is updated.

 - For doWhatitSays() it reads the random.txt file to get the command and parameter and call the function required.